MikeyBurkman/eggnog/README.md

   - The init() function will only be called if the module is either the starting module, or is a transitive dependency of the starting module.
   - Local module IDs follow the directory structure, though are (by default) period-deliminated.
 So if file `'/home/joe/myapp/utils/logger'` is loaded with `'/home/joe/myapp'` as the root, then the module ID becomes `'utils.logger'`.
   - IDs are case-insensitive for local modules.
 If you have two files who only differ by their casing, then you should probably rename one of them, because that's just bad form.
 (External files generally follow the naming rules for require())
-  - In the case of local and external dependencies having the same ID, `eggnog.import(id)` will always favor local dependencies.
-You can work around this by explicitly calling `eggnog.importLocal(id)` or `eggnog.importExt(id)`.

 ##### Documentation TODO
   - Other methods available on the context.